-Creditors' Rights, Insolvency & Bankruptcy
+Creditors' Rights, Insolvency & Business Bankruptcy

 For troubled businesses, their creditors and other interested parties, bankruptcy can provide a strategic opportunity to address a wide range of complex financial and legal concerns.
-The Creditors' Rights, Insolvency & Bankruptcy attorneys of Much Shelist work with clients to assess the numerous alternatives available to them, and to pursue efficient, sophisticated solutions that can help minimize losses, resolve disputes and increase the likelihood of successful outcomes.
+The Creditors' Rights, Insolvency & Business Bankruptcy attorneys of Much Shelist work with clients to assess the numerous alternatives available to them, and to pursue efficient, sophisticated solutions that can help minimize losses, resolve disputes and increase the likelihood of successful outcomes.

 A primary practice strength is our significant experience representing all parties involved in bankruptcies, workouts, turnarounds and restructurings.
 By understanding the concerns and expectations of distressed businesses, secured and unsecured creditors, creditors' committees, trustees, acquirers and others, we are able to quickly identify, negotiate and implement strategies that can achieve our clients' objectives more effectively.